 Tips and Tricks for Using Facebook Debugger

-Things not always go out as planned, but finding fixes isn’t that complicated when it comes to debugging troublesome social media posts.
+Things do not always go out as planned, but finding fixes isn’t that complicated when it comes to debugging troublesome social media posts.
 In this article, we guide you through the basics of Open Graph, how to interpret debugging data and, of course, how to debug a defective link.
 Moreover, we’ve shared some tips on how to prevent this issue from happening again.

 Also named “the white screen of death”, WordPress White Screen is a common error that can cause a lot of trouble if not fixed rapidly and correctly.
 We’ve made a deep dive into the causes of this issue, and offered effective advice on solving and preventing it from happening again.